The GOP Is All About Feral Instinct

-Category: World Politics Hits: 4With no offense to anyone making observations on the nature of the former Republican Party, we are missing the forest for the trees.
+Category: World Politics Hits: 14With no offense to anyone making observations on the nature of the former Republican Party, we are missing the forest for the trees.
 All the handwringing over our conservative neighbors’ misbehavior misses something in attributing it to racism or ambition or money or simple hatred of its foes.
 It is about power.
 Who has it.
 Who doesn’t.
 And who is unwilling to share it.
 (All they really need to know they failed to learn in kindergarten.)
 “American politics is being conducted under the threat of violence,” Michael Gerson wrote this week.
 “If Trump has a political philosophy, one of its main tenets is toxic masculinity — the use of menace and swagger to cover his mental and moral impotence.“ Trump’s art of the deal is in fact Digby’s Art of the Hissy Fit, simply alpha dog behavior — showing who’s boss by barking loudly in the other dog’s face until he rolls over on his back and pees in the air.
 This is called winning.
 For all the long-gone conservative pretensions to being a party of ideas, the idea is to win and hold power for its own sake.
 Whether it is money or politics or intimidation by people “who view the right to bear arms as the right to make armed threats,” as Gerson wrote, having power and wielding it is everything.
 Base instinct.
 Nothing more.

 Read more https://crooksandliars.com/2021/05/gop-all-about-feral-instinct